harana-oss/deb-rust/README.md

 # deb-rust

-a pure Rust library for building and reading Deb packages
+a pure Rust library for building and reading Deb packages.

 deb-rust provides an easy to use, programmatic interface for reading and writing Deb packages.
+It currently supports only binary deb packages.

 # Examples